devnull-cz/c-prog-lang/modules/file-API.md

   - the `b` binary mode usually does not have any effect (see
 #module c99-standard.md the standard)
 - `fclose` closes the handle
-  - important to avoid resource leak (it can allocate both memory and file descriptor)
+  - important to avoid resource leak (`fopen` can allocate both memory and file descriptor)
 - `freopen` can be used to associate the standard streams (`stderr`, `stdin`, or `stdout`) with a file